MicrosoftDocs/windows-itpro-docs/education/windows/edu-themes.md

 # Configure education themes for Windows 11 SE

-**Windows 11 SE**, **version 22H2** introduces a capability to deploy education themes.
+**Windows 11 SE**, **version 22H2** introduces a capability to deploy education themes to your devices.

 :::image type="content" source="./images/win-11-se-themes-1.png" alt-text="Windows 11 SE desktop with 3 stickers" border="true":::

-Stickers are simple to use, and give students an easy way to express themselves by decorating their desktop, helping to make learning fun.

-## Benefits of Stickers

-When students feel like they can express themselves at school, they come ready to pay attention and learn, which benefits students, teachers, and the school community.
-When students feel like their device is their own, they take better care of it, and it's more likely to last.
+Themes allow the end user to quickly configure the look and feel of the device, with preset wallpaper, accent color, and other settings.

-## Enable Stickers
+## Enable education themes

-Education themes are not enabled by default on Windows 11 SE.
+Education themes aren't enabled by default on Windows 11 SE.
 IT administrators can configure devices to download the education themes using Microsoft Intune.

 1. Sign in to the <a href="https://endpoint.microsoft.com/" target="_blank"><b>Microsoft Endpoint Manager admin center</b></a>
 1. Select **Devices** > **Configuration profiles** > **Create profile**